Restaurants

 There may be no food more associated with New York than pizza.
 Whether it’s the humble city slice or a charred-to-perfection Neapolitan pie, New Yorkers take pizza seriously.
 But what does “New York pizza” mean these days?
-The definition of “the best pizza” has swelled as great pizzaiolos have elevated the craft to new heights.
-These are the restaurants making the best pies and slices in NYC — based on what our diners order most.
+The definition has swelled as great pizzaiolos elevate the craft to new heights.
+These are the restaurants making the best pies and slices in NYC — all available on DoorDash.

 Staten Island’s legendary Joe & Pat’s takes the ferry to Manhattan via AJ Pappalardo, son of the pizzeria’s Giuseppe Pappalardo.
 At Rubirosa, the Pappalardo family recipe is the inspiration for a new family classic: thin-crusted, cheese-light pies cooked in a brick oven.
 Order the vodka sauce and pesto-topped Tie-Dye pizza for the best taste of what Rubirosa has to offer.